Dick Groat: Post-playing career and interests

-Golf endeavors
+Golf

 Groat became more active in golf after his baseball career.
-While he has not played the sport since 2014 because of physical limitations, he routinely shot in the 70s in his prime.
-In 1964, he and Pirates teammate Jerry Lynch designed and built Champion Lakes Golf Course in Ligonier, one of only three public courses to receive a four-star rating in Western Pennsylvania.
-As course owner and manager, he lives on the grounds and remains a familiar face there.
+While he stopped playing the sport in 2014 because of physical limitations, he routinely shot in the 70s in his prime.
+In 1964, he and Pirates teammate Jerry Lynch designed and built Champion Lakes Golf Course in Ligonier, Pennsylvania, one of only three public courses to receive a four-star rating in Western Pennsylvania.
+As course owner and manager, he lived on the grounds and was a familiar face there.

-Groat is the great uncle of golfer Brooks Koepka, who won the 2017 and 2018 U.S. Open, and the 2018 and 2019 PGA Championship.
+Personal life

-Pop culture
+In November 1955, Groat married Barbara Womble, a former model who worked in New York City.
+They had three daughters together: Tracey, Carol Ann, and Allison.
+Dick and Barbara were married for 35 years, until her death from lung cancer in 1990.

-In the Larry David HBO comedy series Curb Your Enthusiasm (S2.E5 "The Thong"), Rob Reiner convinces Larry to participate in a celebrity auction to benefit Groat's Syndrome (a fictional neurological disorder).
-Reiner describes it affecting "kids and adults who have a tough time controlling their hyperactivity.
-It's as if you were on five cups of coffee at all times."
+Groat was the great-uncle of golfer Brooks Koepka, who won the 2017 and 2018 U.S. Open, and the 2018, 2019 and 2023 PGA Championship.

-Reiner claims the affliction was named after the physician who discovered it.
-But Larry David's character speculates it was named for Groat, who he assumes must have had the disease, because as Larry puts its, "He didn't field very well because he was excited all the time."
+Groat was a resident of the Pittsburgh suburb of Edgewood.
+On April 27, 2023, he died at UPMC Presbyterian in Pittsburgh at the age of 92, from complications of a stroke he had a week before.